 Introduction

-Brassica juncea L. (Indian mustard) is an amphidiploid species that resulted from the natural hybridization between B. rapa (AA, 2n = 20) and B. nigra (BB, 2n = 16).
-Thus, it has inherited the genetic diversity of both the parents and is, therefore, a vital genetic source for the development of new cultivars (Jat et al., 2019).
-This crop is one of the major sources of edible oil in India and a few other Asian countries and covers around 23.5% of the area cultivated with oilseed crops while contributing close to 24.2% of the national oilseed production (Jat et al., 2019).
-However, the polyploid nature of B. juncea, selective domestication, and modern breeding have resulted in a genetically limited polyploidy B. juncea (Li et al., 2013; Zhang et al., 2022).
-In addition, it is believed that the genetic diversity of the parents' species has not been that well exploited, hence a narrow gene pool and small possibility for developing cultivars with desirable agronomic traits (Gepts & Papa, 2003; Hu et al., 2021; Singh et al., 2021).
+Brassica juncea L. (Indian mustard) is an amphidiploid species that resulted from the natural hybridization between B. rapa (AA, 2n = 2x = 20) and B. nigra (BB, 2n = 2x = 16).
+Thus, it has inherited genetic diversity from both parents and is, therefore, a vital genetic source for the development of new cultivars (Jat et al., 2019).
+This crop is one of the major sources of edible oil in India and a few other Asian countries, covering around 23.5% of the area cultivated with oilseed crops while contributing close to 24.2% of the national oilseed production (Jat et al., 2019).
+However, the polyploid nature of B. juncea, selective domestication, and modern breeding have resulted in a genetically limited polyploid B. juncea (Li et al., 2013; Zhang et al., 2022).
+In addition, it is believed that the genetic diversity of the parental species has not been well exploited, hence a narrow gene pool and small possibility for developing cultivars with desirable agronomic traits (Gepts & Papa, 2003; Hu et al., 2021; Singh et al., 2021).

 The global population is forecasted to be about 10 billion by 2050, which will require food production to rise by 60–70% to maintain food and nutritional security (Hickey et al., 2019; van Dijk et al., 2021).
 The Brassica crops, being nutrient-rich, industrially valuable, and good for feed, can be the primary source to meet the said demand.
 However, Brassicas are afflicted by heat and cold sensitivity, drought, shattering, pest and disease pressure, and delayed maturity in some species like B. napus (Augustine et al., 2014; Raman et al., 2014; Zhu et al., 2016; Wrucke et al., 2019; Kourani et al., 2022).
 In spite of the fact that B. juncea is relatively early maturing and is tolerant of extreme conditions, its high erucic acid and glucosinolate content are still the factors making it less edible and attractive as an export commodity (Nour-Eldin et al., 2017).
 Consequently, the need for superior genotypes combining high yield potential, stress resilience, and good seed quality is imperative.

 The limited genetic base of B. juncea has a negative effect on breeding progress for yield and adaptability (Gupta et al., 2025; Tiwari et al., 2025).
-The method of induced mutagenesis serves as a powerful tool to attain new allelic variations and expand the genetic base of a population, particularly in self-pollinated crops where the variability arising from recombination is scarce, thus is a viable option to solve this problem (Devi et al., 2025).
+The method of induced mutagenesis serves as a powerful tool to attain new allelic variations and expand the genetic base of a population, particularly in self-pollinated crops where the variability arising from recombination is scarce, and is therefore a viable option to solve this problem (Devi et al., 2025).
 The mutation program has been effectively implemented to create genetic variation for yield and quality traits in the Brassica species.
-In the meanwhile, besides mutation breeding, utilization of quantitative genetic instruments like estimates of statistical characterization along with multivariate analyses of trait interrelationships (correlation analysis) are still indispensable in scouting for top-ranking genotypes in the early generations of mutant lines.
+In the meantime, besides mutation breeding, utilization of quantitative genetic instruments like estimates of statistical characterization, along with multivariate analyses of trait interrelationships (correlation analysis), is still indispensable in scouting for top-ranking genotypes in the early generations of mutant lines.

-Therefore, the study presented here is designed to achieve the objective at assessing correlations among yield and yield-contributing traits; and thirdly, the study is meant to pinpoint those elite mutant lines that exhibit the most advantageous combinations of traits for the targeted breeding pipelines.
+Therefore, the study presented here is designed to achieve the objective of assessing correlations among yield and yield-contributing traits; and thirdly, the study is meant to pinpoint those elite mutant lines that exhibit the most advantageous combinations of traits for the targeted breeding pipelines.
 The incorporation of mutation-induced genetic variation with comprehensive trait-association analyses enables the study to provide breeders with dependable, data-driven selection criteria of superior mutant lines in Indian mustard.

 Materials and Methods